- I shall wait

 We arranged to meet at a coffee shop on a Saturday morning.
 We even chose a specific date and time to meet; I could hardly believe it.

-As I was opening the door to leave the office, I held her eye contact a little longer than a normal person would, just to see if I could glean any clues as to what she really felt about this coffee date.
+As I opened the door to leave, I held her eye contact a little longer than a normal person would, just to see how she really felt about this coffee date.
 Was she serious about meeting me?
 Maybe she was.
 It wasn't that strange of a request; we had met at coffee shops before, for French club.
 Maybe, like me, she felt enough time had passed and that it was time to get back to being friends.
 Maybe not as fantastic of friends as we had been, but something.
 Something more normal.

 But her eyes were inscrutable.
 They didn’t have the affection they used to, but they weren’t giving anything else away either.
-In the midst of all this, I heard her trying to wrap up our conversation in a snappy, drama-free way.
+In the midst of all this, I heard her trying to wrap up our conversation.
 I got the message and left.

 “She asked me to give this to you.”